PRETgroup/goFB/docs/TFB/README.md

 An example, a composite FB with input event `a`, output event `b`, input integer `c`, and output integer `d`:

 ```
-compositeFB firstComposite;
+compositeFB FirstComposite;
-interface of firstComposite {
+interface of FirstComposite {
     in event a;
     out event b;
     in int c;